-Interviews with the Complainant and Respondent: Interviews with the parties will be conducted separately and, when possible, in person.
+Interviews with the reporting party and responding party: Interviews with the parties will be conducted separately and, when possible, in person.
 Interview times will be determined by the Special Examiner and set after consulting the parties' academic class schedules.
-Interview times cannot be rescheduled unless they are in direct conflict with a scheduled class.
-These interviews will address not only the facts of the case but also the impacts that the accounts have had on them.
+Interview times will be rescheduled when they are in direct conflict with a scheduled class.
+Other rescheduling of interview times will be made at the discretion of the Special Examiner.
+These interviews will address all facts and circumstances relevant to the investigation.
 The Special Examiner will be joined at all interviews by a Co-Examiner, whose role is to ask questions and clarify policy or procedural questions.
 The parties are entitled (though not required) to be joined by their Advisor, if one has been selected, during all interviews with the Examiners.